awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-auto-rewrite.md

   + Subqueries
   + Left, right, or full outer joins
   + Set operations
-  + Any aggregate functions, except SUM, COUNT, MIN, and MAX\. \(These are the only aggregate functions that work with automatic query rewriting\.\)
+  + Any aggregate functions, except SUM, COUNT, MIN, MAX, and AVG\. \(These are the only aggregate functions that work with automatic query rewriting\.\)
   + Any aggregate functions with DISTINCT
   + Any window functions
   + SELECT DISTINCT or HAVING clauses